Togohogo1-Archive/math-ia-rewrite/README.md

 # Math IA Scripts
+Original IB HL Mathematics Internal Assessment was written on Microsoft Word.
+I rewrote this for LaTeX practice.

-Intensity map plotters, computer vision algorithms, and generated images used in my IB HL Mathematics internal assessment
+This repo also contains Python scripts for intensity map plotters, computer vision algorithms, and generated images.